Skip to main contentSkip to navigation

 VHDX replaced the legacy VHD format in Windows Server 2012.
 It supports virtual disks up to 64 TB and uses a structured layout: a file type identifier, two redundant header copies (at 64 KB and 128 KB offsets), a region table pointing to the BAT (Block Allocation Table) and metadata regions, and a replay log for crash consistency.

 Fixed VHDX files pre-allocate all blocks at creation.
 Dynamic VHDX files allocate blocks on demand as the guest writes data.
 Dynamic disks are vulnerable to BAT corruption if the underlying storage disconnects mid-write, because the BAT update and the payload block write are separate I/O operations.

 If the BAT points to an uninitialized block offset, the guest filesystem reads garbage.

-Hyper-V checkpoints create AVHDX differencing disks.
-Each AVHDX has its own BAT mapping changed blocks relative to the parent.
+Hyper-V checkpoints create AVHDX differencing disks with their own BAT mapping changed blocks relative to the parent.
 A failed checkpoint merge leaves orphaned AVHDX files that the VM configuration (VMCX) no longer tracks.
 We parse each differencing disk's BAT, determine the correct parent-child ordering by creation timestamp, and consolidate the writes into a single base VHDX.

 qcow2 (Proxmox VE / KVM / OpenStack)